-The image that comes to mind is the blue sky we see every day.
-The sky is of God, blue, yet not blue; for blue is what our optical apparatus permits us to see.
-An animal sees the sky differently and so would a Martian.
 The sky is part of space, empty, yet filled with energy; dimensioned, yet infinitely expanding.
-The Torah is a text, words, yet filled with energy, dimensioned, yet infinitely expressive.

-Philosophers as well as theologians acknowledge that there is a world of appearances and a world that lies deeper, the "blue" sky and the endless ether.
-Monotheism did not emerge out of intellectual analysis; as we have seen it ran counter to the science of the day; rather, someone, Moses or another, sensed the unity within; or put another and equally valid way, God allowed His nature to be sensed and a mind was encouraged to break free of the conditioning of pagan culture.
-The Five Books of Moses, Scripture, become Torah when Jews read them as Torah rather than as Bronze Age classics.
-To treat Scripture as no more than an ancient classic is to be unable to explain the vital force which inspired/inspires millions.
+The Torah is a text, words, yet filled with energy, dimensioned, yet infinitely expanding.
+Philosophers as well as theologians ecknowledge that there is a world of appearances and a world that lies deeper, the "blue" sky and the endless other.
+Monothelsm did not emerge out of intellectual analysis; as we have seen it ran counter to the science of the day; rather, someone, Moses or another, sensed the unity within; or put another and equally valid way, God allowed His nature to be sensed and a mind had broken free of the conditioning of pagan culture.
+Moses and his followers struggled to make this perception real.
+Science is to nature what commentary is to Scripture.
+Science seeks to see what the senses do not see.
+Commentary seeks to find what a first reading does not suggest, and what is most impressive is that there is always something else to find.